 For the Westergasfabriek, the road to a sustainable park is an amazing process in which we keep learning and innovating.
 We aim to continue to do this within the context of our own business operations and in collaboration with our tenants and partners.

-Our goal is to be completely climate neutral in 2025.
-We aim to achieve this on our own merrit and inspire others to do the same.
 Together we stand taller because working on a more sustainable future can’t be done alone.
 We would love to discuss the opportunities with you to make your event more sustainable!
 Based on our common goals we will look for opportunities to take actions, to innovate and to be partners in sustainability.

 In the Golden green advice of the Westergasfabriek we start by giving you four concrete recommendations for a (more) sustainable event.
 This may be self-evident and not detailed enough for some, and a green beginning for another.
 However so, the Westergasfabriek is your partner in the realization of your goals!